Port Adelaide: 1860–1970: Port Adelaide's heyday

 In 1874 the Port Adelaide Institute began construction of its new headquarters which opened to much fanfare two years later providing the organisation a place to house a library and provide a reading room, museum, lecture hall and classrooms for the area.

 Gas street lighting was erected by the local council in 1881.
 The town received its first electric lighting in January 1889, lit with the colony's first town supply from a powerhouse in Nile Street.
 By 1876 it was estimated that there were 5,000 living in 500 houses.
 More measured figures were 3,013 residents recorded in the 1881 census and 5005—living in approximately 1000 houses—recorded in the 1891 census.
 By 1911 the port was the State's second largest city and had a population over half that of Adelaide city.

 Due to the presence of the Jewish community at the time the east side of Todd Street became known colloquially as "Jerusalem" or "Little Jerusalem".
 Beginning in the 1880s a strong Scandinavian community lived in Port Adelaide largely due to their affiliation with sea-faring trades.
 In 1883 the Port Adelaide Caledonian Society was founded and continues to this day.
 In the 1880s during Christmas Chinese lanterns were hung around Port Adelaide.

 A significant part of Port Adelaide’s early 20th-century industrial base was fertiliser and chemicals.
 In 1882 Robert Burns Cuming founded the Adelaide Chemical Works at New Thebarton, which expanded production of sulphuric acid and superphosphate and, in 1900, established a second plant at Port Adelaide.
 Bulk phosphate rock consignments began arriving in 1901, supporting larger-scale manufacture for South Australian wheat and pastoral districts.
-In 1904 the enterprise was registered as the Adelaide Chemical and Fertilizer Company Ltd; by 1917 output was reported at around 45,000 tons per year.
-The Port Adelaide operations later formed part of mergers and rationalisations in the fertiliser trade during the mid-20th century, including linkages to Cuming, Smith & Co..
+In 1904 the enterprise was registered as the Adelaide Chemical and Fertilizer Company Limited by 1917 output was reported at around 45,000 tons per year.
+The Port Adelaide operations later formed part of mergers and rationalisations in the fertiliser trade during the mid-20th century, including linkages to Cuming Smith.

 During the rest of the 1800s harbour facilities expanded and the town grew.
 It gained an impressive range of commercial and institutional buildings.
 Many have survived, resulting in Port Adelaide having one of the best concentrations of colonial buildings in South Australia.
 Their significance was recognised in May 1982, when a sizeable part of the town centre was declared a State Heritage Area.

 The construction of the Outer Harbor took place at the beginning of the 20th century, accommodating larger ships and reducing the time needed to sail up the Port River to the inner harbour.
 In the 1920s and 1930s the first wharf was removed or disappeared and the Port Adelaide wharves underwent a significant reconstruction programme, changing the face of the inner harbour's waterfront.